 Claudia nodded her agreement in mystified support, expression mutely terrified.

-“I’m trying really hard to hold off an emotion breakdown here,” Myka said, taking deep, steadying breaths.
+“I’m trying really hard to hold off an emotional breakdown here,” Myka said, taking deep, steadying breaths.
 She turned to the one thing that would continue to garner her a pass, at least for the foreseeable future.
 “Hormones, you know.
 I don’t want to be rude, but if I fail, I’d rather do it in private.”

 Claudia’s relief was visible.
 “Yeah, okay.
 Not that I want to abandon you in your hour of need,” she said, already on her feet, “but you just asked me to, so...”
 She stopped suddenly, and sighed, giving Myka a small smile.
 “I know we don’t really have the kind of relationship where we divulge our feelings and secrets over cocoa and cookies,” she said, sounding as serious as Myka had ever heard her, “but you’re part of my family now.
 I’m here for you, no matter what.”